Saturday, January 31, 2026

 For me personally the memory of a time is actually mostly audio.
 The de rigueur L.P. for my early years in the World Capital of Live Music was Rumours, you just couldn’t get Fleetwood Mac out of your head, even today "Rhiannon" or "Landslide" playing somewhere can still make me stop and just listen.
 Some of my memories of the old town are visual but most of those came after getting high and technically don't count because tripping is not real.
 Just call me Old School.

-Saw only four live acts during almost five decades unless you also count the house band at the Chili Parlour or the Elephant Room, this should give you an idea of what the music was like back in the day: Dough Sahm playing “96 Tears” on the University Drag, at The Hole in the Wall, relatively recently which to me now means, like, in the last quarter-century, you know?
+Saw only four live acts during almost five decades unless you also count the house band at the Chili Parlor or the Elephant Room, this should give you an idea of what the music was like back in the day: Dough Sahm playing “96 Tears” on the University Drag, at The Hole in the Wall, relatively recently which to me now means, like, in the last quarter-century, you know?

 You ever ride the Number 1?